Killing of Alexander Levlovich

-Alexander Levlovich (alt.: Levlovitz) was an Israeli who was killed in Jerusalem on 13 September 2015, by Palestinians who hurled rocks at the car he was driving.
+Alexander Levlovich (alt.: Levlovitz) was an Israeli who was killed in East Jerusalem on 13 September 2015, by Palestinians who hurled rocks at the car he was driving.
 He died in hospital the following day.
 Levlovich was the first casualty in the 2015-2016 wave of violence in Israeli-Palestinian conflict.
 The wave of violence began when Muslim youths gathered at the al-Aqsa Mosque, with the intention of blocking visits by Jews to the Temple Mount on the eve of the Rosh Hashanah holiday.
 The youths barricaded themselves inside the Mosque, hurling rocks and flares at police as the police used tear gas and threw stun grenades in an attempt to quell the violence.
 Social media campaigns rapidly spread news of the rioting, which quickly sparked rock-throwing and stabbing attacks in nearby neighborhoods.

 Attack

-Levlovich (64), the manager of a home for disabled persons, was attacked while driving through the Armon Hanatziv neighborhood in Jerusalem on his way home from a family Rosh Hashanah dinner.
+Levlovich (64), the manager of a home for disabled persons, was attacked while driving through the Armon Hanatziv neighborhood in East Jerusalem on his way home from a family Rosh Hashanah dinner.
 Stones hitting the car caused him to lose control and hit a utility pole.
 His two daughters, also in the car, were badly injured.

 Israeli Prime Minister Binyamin Netanyahu responded by going to the site of the killing and declaring "war" on rock and petrol bomb throwers; "Here, in the heart of Jerusalem, at a traffic island on a main road, a thug and criminal stands here, on a traffic island, takes a rock and throws again and again at the windshields of cars of Jerusalem residents until he manages to cause death - it did not kill, it murdered."